Last Updated on April 1, 2023 by Dave Farquhar

 The problem with statistics that aren’t WHIP

 Traditionally, we measure pitchers by earned run average, wins, and losses.
 But all of those statistics are problematic.
-Joe Morgan infamously said winds are the only statistic he cared about when it came to pitchers.
+Joe Morgan infamously said wins are the only statistic he cared about when it came to pitchers.
 A pitcher can either bring home the bacon or he can’t, he reasoned.

 Generally speaking, the good pitcher is going to win a lot of baseball games.
 But there are plenty of times getting credit for the win is about being in the right place at the right time.